Last Updated on 2020/10/31

-This creation showcase Eade’s mastery of naturalistic detail, where intertwining leaves and branches shine in radiant greens, golds, reds and brown hues.
+This creation showcase Eade’s mastery of naturalistic detail, where intertwining leaves and branches shine in radiant greens, golds, reds, and brown hues.

-Inspired by nature and the cycles of life “Sunset and Gilded Nurse Log” (2017) explore and expand on artist fascination with fallen trees which, as they decay, provide an ecological harbor facilitating the healthy growth and sustainability of many different plant species seedlings.
+Inspired by nature and the cycles of life “Sunset and Gilded Nurse Log” (2017) explore and expand on artist fascination with fallen trees which, as they decay, provide an ecological harbor facilitating healthy growth and sustainability of many different plant species seedlings.

-Nurse log symbolizes renewal and rebirth in the world’s ecological cycle system.
+The nurse log symbolizes renewal and rebirth in the world’s ecological cycle system.